Lobster Risotto

 Notes

-- Serve with a simple green salad, haricot verts, or green peas.
+Serve with: This pairs beautifully with a simple green salad, haricot verts, sauteed spinach, or green peas.

 Food styling and photography by Loren Runion.